Iceland Glacier Hike Guide

 Falljökull glacier.
 Also located in Skaftafell, Falljökull translates literally to ‘The Falling Glacier’.
 Found on the black sandy shores of the south coast, it is known for its rugged surface and striking blue and white coloring.

-Top 3 Glacier hike tours in Skaftafell
+Top 3 Glacier Hike Tours in Skaftafell

-Blue Ice Experience
+Blue Ice Experience - Glacier Walk

-Glacier Adventure
+Glacier Adventure - Glacier Walk

-Skaftafell Ice Cave Tour & Glacier Walk
+Skaftafell Ice Cave Tour & Glacier Hike

 Is it safe to walk on a glacier?